mpgn/swindle/README.md

 ***

 You also need to create a database.
 Run the script `swindle.sql` to install her.
-Enter informations in the file `adduser.php`
+Enter informations in the file `inc.config.php`
 ```
 	$host = "your_host";
 	$dbname = "db_name";